spantaleev/matrix-docker-ansible-deploy/README.md

 - GitHub issues: [spantaleev/matrix-docker-ansible-deploy/issues](https://github.com/spantaleev/matrix-docker-ansible-deploy/issues)

+## 🌐 Translation

+See the [i18n/README.md](i18n/README.md) file for more information about translation.

+Translations are still work in progress.

 ## 🤝 Related

 You may also be interested in [mash-playbook](https://github.com/mother-of-all-self-hosting/mash-playbook) - another Ansible playbook for self-hosting non-Matrix services (see its [List of supported services](https://github.com/mother-of-all-self-hosting/mash-playbook/blob/main/docs/supported-services.md)).